HimasRafeek/butterCake-Legacy/README.md

 [![Backers on Open Collective](https://opencollective.com/butterCake/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/butterCake/sponsors/badge.svg)](#sponsors)

+### Build responsive, mobile-first projects on the web with lightweight and easy front-end component library.
 ### Butter Cake is an open source and lightweight modular toolkit for developing with HTML, CSS, and JS.
-Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, Ready for the action!!
+Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components.

 ## Checkout the official website.